Sadin/misfit/README.md

 * !help - DMs user who issued command a link to the wiki page.
 * !ping - pong¡

-* !ganggang - A new experimental command :D
+* !ganggang - A new experimental command developed on the idea of a call to arms for wow content.
+	1. !ganggang join - bot will add you to @ganggang group on discord
+	2. !ganggang leave - unsubscribe your discord account
 * !test - counts messages sent by user while bot is listening and displays them.